LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 To change controllers behaviour i use several modes: Mix, Drumpads, Device, Cut, Copy, Edit, Solo, Mute, Arm, Select.
 Mix: simple grid to launch, stop, rec, del clips.
 Used from start.
 Drumpads: simple drumpads for drumming.
 On as inControl_pad_button is pressed.
 Device: manage with device section.
 Starts on press fb1(fader button 1). first_row of grid - remote_control's pages.
 Second row - devices.
 Up to 8 devices.
 Knobs manage remote_control's parameters.
 Rb1 (round button 1) used to add first or replace current device.
 If loop+rb1 - it will add new one after currently selected device.
+Rb2 delete current device (but it still work not ok, sometimes it doesn't delete[only after selecting a device with mouse in the bitwig it begin to work.])
+Edit: used to navigate in Popup browser.
+Use knobs, grid buttons for this.
+Rb1, rb2 - chancel, commit.